raghadafghani/Iris-Flower-Prediction-App-with-Streamlit/README.md

-# Iris-Flower-Prediction-App-with-Streamlit
+#Unveil the Secrets of the Iris Flowers with ML and Streamlit
+#Embark on a Captivating Journey of Flower Prediction
-My primary aim is not solely to develop a prediction model, but to take it a step further by deploying it on an AWS EC2 server.
-I want to ensure that the model can be accessed and used in real-world scenarios, with the ability to scale as needed.
-This deployment will allow me to leverage the power of cloud computing for efficient performance, security, and reliability, making the model accessible to a wider audience and facilitating seamless integration with other systems
+As a seasoned data enthusiast, my primary goal is not just to develop a robust prediction model, but to take it a step further by deploying it on an AWS EC2 server.
+I'm driven by a desire to ensure that this model can be accessed and utilized in real-world scenarios, with the ability to scale as needed to meet the demands of a growing user base.

-# Sreps in AWS:
+By leveraging the power of cloud computing, I aim to create an efficient, secure, and reliable platform that will make this Iris flower prediction model accessible to a wider audience.
+This deployment will not only showcase the model's capabilities but also facilitate seamless integration with other systems, opening up a world of possibilities for data-driven decision-making.

+#Conquer the Cloud: Setting Up Your Iris Flower Prediction App on AWS
+Ready to take your Iris flower prediction model to new heights?
+Follow these steps to deploy your app on an AWS EC2 instance:

-1. Login with your AWS console and launch an EC2 instance.
+1. Login to the AWS Console: Access your AWS account and navigate to the EC2 dashboard.
+2. Launch an EC2 Instance: Create a new EC2 instance with the desired specifications to accommodate your application.

-2. Edit the inbound rule for the security group associated with your EC2 instance to allow traffic on port 8501:
+3. Secure Your Instance: Edit the inbound rules for the security group associated with your EC2 instance to allow traffic on port 8501.
+This will ensure that your Streamlit app can be accessed from the internet.
-Navigate to EC2 Dashboard → Security Groups.
-Select the security group attached to your EC2 instance.
-Click on Inbound rules → Edit inbound rules.
-Add a new rule with the following settings:
-Type: Custom TCP Rule
-Port Range: 8501
-Source: Anywhere (or specify your desired source IP range) Save the rule.

-3. Run the following commands:
+4. Set the Stage for Your App: Run the following set of commands to prepare your EC2 instance for the deployment:
-1. `sudo apt update`
+`sudo apt update`
-2. `sudo apt-get update`
+`sudo apt-get update`
-3. `sudo apt upgrade -y`
+`sudo apt upgrade -y`
-4. `sudo apt install git curl unzip tar make sudo vim wget -y`
-5. `sudo apt install git curl unzip tar make sudo vim wget -y`
-6. `git clone "Your-repository"`
+`sudo apt install git curl unzip tar make sudo vim wget -y` `sudo apt install git curl unzip tar make sudo vim wget -y` `git clone "Your-repository"`
-7. `sudo apt install python3-pip`
+`sudo apt install python3-pip`
-8. `pip3 install -r requirements.txt`
+`pip3 install -r requirements.txt`